Nathan Azrin: Parenting work

 In addition to academic works, in 1974 Azrin co-authored the parenting book Toilet Training in Less Than a Day with Richard M. Foxx, which sold more than three million copies and is available in several dozen languages.
-The technique in the book was shown to result in a 97% decrease in bathroom accidents during the week after training, following an average of 3.9 hours of "dry-pants training".
+In one study, the technique in the book was shown to result in a 97% decrease in bathroom accidents during the week after training, following an average of 3.9 hours of "dry-pants training".
 Other tests showed the success rate was closer to 74%.

-Azrin is also credited for inventing the "time out" parenting technique as an alternative to corporal punishment.
+Azrin is also developed his "time out" parenting technique as an alternative to corporal punishment.
 Azrin and Foxx's technique has drawn a considerable amount of controversy, with critics saying it is overly harsh, and psychologist Dr Eda Leshan stating that “Although one is supposed to be kind and patient, it’s all done by forcing fluids (with things like salty potato chips and orange soda) and conditioned reflexes, leaving out such minor considerations as fears and fantasies, love-hate feelings, dependency and rebellion — the whole unconscious, which we have been struggling so hard to understand.
 It is an immoral book.”